IraitzM/qc-handbook/parts/algorithms/vqe.md

 # Variational Quantum Eigensolver {.unnumbered}

-VQE does a upper bound approximation to the minimum energy of a given Hamiltonian.
+Variational Quantum Eigensolver (VQE) proposed some years back [@peruzzo2014variational] does a upper bound approximation to the minimum energy of a given Hamiltonian.
 The ground state of a Hamiltonian represents the system state rendering the minium energy level (let's call it $E_0$).
 If we decompose the eigenvalues and eigenvectors to our target Hamiltonian we would obtain the whole energy spectrum and see which is actually the quantum state associate to the minimum energy value.

 $$
 H|\psi_{\lambda}\rangle = E_{\lambda}|\psi_{\lambda}\rangle